Search Prime Grants

 Analysis Notes

 The Univeristy Of Texas M.D.
-Anderson Cancer Center was awarded Avanço Consortium: Advancing Cervical Cancer Tech for WLWH Cooperative Agreement U54CA277843 worth $2,090,784 from Fogarty International Center in August 2023 with work to be completed primarily in Houston Texas United States.
-The grant has a duration of 5 years and was awarded through assistance program 93.989 International Research and Research Training.
+Anderson Cancer Center was awarded Avanço Consortium: Advancing Cervical Cancer Tech for WLWH Cooperative Agreement U54CA277843 worth $3,150,121 from National Cancer Institute in August 2023 with work to be completed primarily in Houston Texas United States.
+The grant has a duration of 5 years and was awarded through assistance program 93.397 Cancer Centers Support Grants.
 The Cooperative Agreement was awarded through grant opportunity U.S. and Low- and Middle-Income Country (LMIC) HIV-Associated Malignancy Research Centers (U54 Clinical Trial Optional).

 Status